Ambulence/UniTestProject/README.md

   # Input in CLI to install dependencies of the project
   npm install

+  # Input in CLI to build ts for back-end
+  npm run ts-build

   # Input in CLI to run a project
   npm start